 Paddle Detroit Harbor, Jackson Harbor, Little Lake, Island Crossings to Rock and Detroit Islands, Eco-tours

 - Experienced Guide Service

-$65.00 for three-hour kayak tour which includes instruction plus kayak, paddle and life jacket fitting
+Call for kayak tour which includes instruction plus kayak, paddle and life jacket fitting

 Tours are dependent upon weather.
 For more info 920.847.2400

 Island Rides Bicycle Rentals: Beginning Memorial weekend stop in at Island Rides Bicycle rentals for a truly enjoyable Door County Island experience.
 Touring Washington Island the old-fashioned way… foot & pedal as you ride along our majestic tree lined roadways, golden wheat fields & miles of scenic shorelines.
 We are located in the ferry dock area.
 2-4 hr. min.& daily or multiple day discount.
 MC/V/Discover accepted.920.847.2126 Website: Island Rides